ngisvold/Sentinel-Azure-Honeypot/README.md

 3. API Key Acquisition & Configuration:

 - Obtain an API key for the IP address-to-geolocation service from IPGeolocation.
 - IP Address to Geolocation API - https://ipgeolocation.io
 - Configure the PowerShell script with the obtained API key, which allows Azure Sentinel to visualize the source locations of the attacks.

-4.Execute the PowerShell Script:
+4. Execute the PowerShell Script:

 - Run the Security_Log_Exporter.ps1 script.
 - After execution, a log file will be generated and stored at C:\ProgramData